 Initially, getting Nardil can be quite difficult.
 Unfortunately, many doctors refuse to prescribe MAOIs such as Nardil.
 This is due to misinformation and unfounded concerns about their safety profile in regards to potential dietary interactions.
-In addition, there have been severe shortages of Nardil since 2019.

 Dr Ken Gillman is a retired clinical psychiatrist and neuro-pharmacologist in Australia, who runs the site Psychotropical.
 He is an expert in all things MAOI and highly recommends them.
 He, along with other psychiatrists such as Stephen M. Stahl, MD, PhD and Jonathan M. Meyer, have demonstrated that previous food restrictions were exaggerated, incorrect and based on old food processing methods.
 Newer technology and higher standards in modern food processing mean there is now a lower risk of foods that were previously thought of as being too risky.

 Most doctors will only prescribe SSRI’s (Selective Serotonin Reuptake Inhibitors), which are almost always ineffective for those who suffer from biological or endogenous depression.
 In fact, some doctors will be willing to hand out SSRI’s like candy.
 Many patients, even those with situational depression, receive no benefit, so they go back and try another, and this process is repeated ad infinitum.
 This is what I like to call the “SSRI Merry-go-round”.
 I have tried pretty much every SSRI/SNRI there is and wasted about 10 years of my life to severe debilitating depression and social anxiety.
 If only I had tried Nardil sooner, I could have been enjoying life without severe depression or social anxiety.